Hypnosis Hypnotism HistoryNovember 7, 2018

 When working with groups of patients Mesmer put a vessel called a “baquet” in the middle of the floor.

-The Baquet had holes punctured in the top of it which would correspond to how many patients were in attendance.
+The Baquet had holes punctured at the top of it which would correspond to how many patients were in attendance.

-From the holes there were iron rods which were bent at right angles pointing outwards towards the part of the person’s body which needed healed.
+From the holes, there were iron rods that were bent at right angles pointing outwards towards the part of the person’s body which needed to be healed.

-From the iron rod there was a rope which the patient would hold which was supposed to communicate with the vessel and then to the next person all the way around the vessel.
+From the iron rod, there was a rope that the patient would hold which was supposed to communicate with the vessel and then to the next person all the way around the vessel.